Softcorp-Industries/hobo_hub/src/blog/freddiesblogs/2022-05-24-mission-drs.md

 visit: See the Dr.
 montra: Health Concerns
 snippeticon: /assets/icons/icons8-health-64.png
 hubDescription: Where to go?
 Who to see?
 What does it cost?
-There are so many challenges with-in our care system for the low-income and homeless, the best help I can give are some posts for people and organizations who can maybe help you.
+There are so many challenges with-in our health care system for the low-income and homeless, the best help I can give are some posts for people and organizations who can maybe help you.
 We can't offer any Medical advice only assistance to find the professionals you need.
 description: I hope to be as helpful as possible connecting people to the right resources.
 ---